 - How to avoid GM foods by Jeffrey Smith

 - Find GMO- free brand names

-- Download an iphone app so that you can avoid GMO’s when you are shopping for your groceries
+- Download an app so that you can avoid GMO’s when you are shopping for your groceries

 The Latest Research on GMO’s